ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The Group Manager MUST support the "Point-to-Point" group rekeying scheme registered in {{Section 11.12 of I-D.ietf-ace-key-groupcomm}}, as per the detailed use defined in {{sending-rekeying-msg}} of this document.
 Future specifications may define how this application profile can use alternative group rekeying schemes, which MUST comply with the functional steps defined in {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}.
 The Group Manager MUST indicate the use of such an alternative group rekeying scheme to joining nodes, by means of the 'group_rekeying' parameter included in Join Response messages (see {{ssec-join-resp}}).

 It is RECOMMENDED that the Group Manager gets confirmation of successful distribution from the group members, and admits a maximum number of individual retransmissions to non-confirming group members.
-Once completed the group rekeying process, the Group Manager creates a new empty set X' of stale Sender IDs associated with the version of the newly distributed group keying material.
-Then, the Group Manager MUST add the set X' to the collection of stale Sender IDs associated with the group (see {{sssec-stale-sender-ids}}).
+Once completed the group rekeying process, the Group Manager creates a new empty set of stale Sender IDs associated with the version of the newly distributed group keying material (see {{sssec-stale-sender-ids}}).

 In case the rekeying terminates and some group members have not received the new keying material, they will not be able to correctly process following secured messages exchanged in the group.
 These group members will eventually contact the Group Manager, in order to retrieve the current keying material and its version.